 All automatic flow measuring or recording devices and all totalizing meters for measuring flows shall be accurately calibrated by a trained person at plant start-up and as often thereafter as necessary to ensure accuracy, but not less often than annually unless authorized by the Executive Director for a longer period.
 Such person shall verify in writing that the device is operating properly and giving accurate results.
-Copies of the verification shall be retained at the facility site or shall be readily available for review by a TCEQ representative for a period of three years.
+Copies of the verification shall be retained at the facility site or shall be are dily provide for a price of the verification shall be retained at the facility site. or shall be readily available for review by a TCEQ representative for a period of three years.